IvanInandan/Facial-Recognition-AI-Project/README.md

-# Facial Recognition Match w/ Name Display: Deep Learning Project
+# Facial Recognition: Deep Learning Project

 TO RUN CODE ON PYTHON 3:
 1. Launch command prompt and navigate to master directory